shedcollective/skeleton-app/README.md

 # Nails Skeleton App
 This is a skeleton app for Nails, the absolute basics for a Nails application.
+Update this README file with details about your project.

 ## Basic Setup
-To do anything exciting with this skeleton, you'll need the latest Nails dependencies.

-The Nails [command line tool](https://github.com/nailsapp/command-line-tool) is a nifty little gadget to make dealing with your Nails apps a total breeze.
-If you haven't already, install it like so:
+The [Nails Command Line Tool](https://github.com/nailsapp/command-line-tool) is a helpful tool to make dealing with your Nails apps a total breeze.
+If you haven't already, install it like so using [Homebrew](http://brew.sh):

     brew tap nailsapp/nailsapp
     brew install nails

-Next, change to this app's directory and run the Nails installer; then it's simply a case of following the on screen instructions:

-    cd /path/to/app
+For other operating systems, or a manul install, please see instructions on the [tool's homepage](https://github.com/nailsapp/command-line-tool).

+You can now setup the project simply and easily using:

     nails install

-**Note:** Now that you have the Nails Command line utility, you can start a new Nails app simply issuing `nails new app-name` in your parent directory of choice:

-    cd ~/Sites
+If you wish to upgrade to the latest version of your dependencies then execute:

+    nails upgrade

+Finally, if at any time you wish to migrtate the database then simply execute:

-    nails new my-awesome-app
+    nails migrate

-## Compiling CSS & LESS
+## Compiling Styles and JS

-Included in the skeleton is an optional Grunt file for compiling your LESS and JS files.
+Included in the skeleton is an optional Gulp file for compiling your Sass and JS files.
+By default compiled files are ignored from VCS so as to minimise conflicts.

-Firstly, install `grunt-cli` tool globally.
-It's recommended to run the grunt client on a per-project basis.
+Firstly, let's make sure you have Bower.
+If not, let's install it globally:

-    npm install -g grunt-cli
+    npm install -g bower

+Great, now let's install the asset dependencies:

+    bower install

-Install the dev dependancies in your project:
+Install the compiling dependancies of your project:

-    npm install --dev
+    npm install

-The following Grunt task is available for compiling your LESS into CSS and for minimising your JS:
+The following gulp task is available for compiling your Sass into CSS and for concatenating your JS:

-    grunt build
+    gulp build

 Or, to do them individually:

-	grunt build:css
-	grunt build:js
+	gulp css
+	gulp js

-If you want to watch for changes in \*.less and \*.js files then simply call Grunt with no arguments:
+If you want to watch for changes in \*.scss and \*.js files then simply call gulp with no arguments:

-    grunt

-Or, to watch only one or the other for changes:

-	grunt watch:css
-	grunt watch:js
+    gulp

+## Concatenating JS
+Specify which JS files you'd like to concatenate in `gulpfile.js`.